quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 :p In what scenario does Expected Sarsa outperform Sarsa in the cliff walking problem?
 ??x
 In the cliff walking problem, Expected Sarsa outperforms Sarsa when state transitions are deterministic and randomness comes from the policy.
-This is because Expected Sarsa can safely set a larger step-size parameter (\(\alpha = 1\)) without degrading asymptotic performance, whereas Sarsa performs well only at small values of \(\alpha\) where short-term performance is poor. x??
+This is because Expected Sarsa can safely set a larger step-size parameter ($\alpha = 1 $) without degrading asymptotic performance, whereas Sarsa performs well only at small values of $\alpha$ where short-term performance is poor. x??

 ---